Overwhelmed by Caregiving? Identify Your Feelings and Write Them Down

 2. Recognize that pain and discomfort are a normal part of being human.

-3. Do something healthy to feel better, like go outside for some fresh air, stretch, or call a friend.
+3. Do something healthy to feel better, like going outside for some fresh air, stretching, or calling a friend.

-Next Step Find out more about how affect labeling calms stress and anxiety in the full article at Quartz
+Next Steps: Find out more about how affect labeling calms stress and anxiety in the full article at Quartz

 Recommended for you: